-Whether you want to upgrade your RAM, want to learn what CPU socket your motherboard has, want to understand the overall expansion capability of your motherboard, or simply want to troubleshoot an issue, you would want to know its make and model.
-Fortunately, there are several methods on how to check what motherboard you have.
+Whether you want to upgrade your RAM, learn what CPU socket your motherboard has, understand the overall expansion capability of your motherboard, or simply want to troubleshoot an issue, you would like to know its make and model.
+Fortunately, there are several methods to check what motherboard you have.

-Basically, you can tell what motherboard you have through several ways including physically inspecting the labels, using services and utilities WITHIN the operating system or by using trusted and free third-party software.
+You can tell what motherboard you have through several ways, including physically inspecting the labels, using services and utilities WITHIN the operating system, and ordering trusted and free third-party software.

 How to Check What Motherboard You Have?

 There are four easy methods to figure out the make and model of your motherboard: